remotion-dev/remotion/packages/docs/docs/lambda/getawsclient.md

 _available from v3.2.23_

 Allows you to connect to another cloud provider, useful if you [render your output to a different cloud](/docs/lambda/custom-destination).
+The value must satisfy the following type:

 ```ts
 type CustomCredentials = {